Humanitarian aid brings relief in times of need

 Focusing aid where the need is greatest

-Finnish aid is directed to countries that have made a formal aid request to the UN, provided that their humanitarian situation has been subject to a reliable needs assessment and a UN-coordinated consolidated appeal has been made by humanitarian aid organisations.
+Finnish aid is allocated to countries that have made a formal request to the UN for assistance, if their humanitarian situation has been subject to a reliable needs assessment and if an UN-coordinated consolidated appeal has been made by aid organisations.

-Finland is committed to channeling annually about 10 percent of its development aid appropriations for humanitarian aid directed to official development assistance recipient countries (ODA).
+Finland is committed to channelling annually about 10 per cent of its development aid appropriations for humanitarian aid directed to official development assistance (ODA) recipient countries.

 Read more about international humanitarian aid:

 - United Nations Office for the Coordination of Humanitarian Affairs OCHA(Link to another website.)

 - European Civil Protection and Humanitarian Aid Operations ECHO(Link to another website.)

 - Humanitarian information portal Relief Web(Link to another website.)

 - Disaster risk reduction website Prevention Web(Link to another website.)

 - The New Humanitarian(Link to another website.) – reporting on humanitarian crises